containers/podman-desktop/website/docs/extensions/write/index.md

 }
 ```

-At this stage, extension compiles and produces the output in `dist` folder for example.
+At this stage, the extension compiles and produces the output in `dist` folder for example.

 ** Note: **
 Note: Using `Rollup`, `Webpack` or any other packer is helping to shrink the size of the artifact.